ferparra/My-Readwise/pages/Tweets From Daniel Vassallo (highlights).md

 	- Living requires some optionality.
 A full-time job takes away most of it — regardless of how much you like it.

 	  It's sunny outside, and you'd like to spend some time with your kids?
 Sorry, that job you love cannot wait. ([View Tweet](https://twitter.com/dvassallo/status/1444450768812052483))
+- New highlights added [[Jan 14th, 2023]] at 3:21 PM
+	- What makes us trust a pilot that he or she will fly us safely to our destination?

+	  Two things

+	  1) The airline's (presumably) high hiring bar
+	  2) The fact that the pilot is there in the plane with us

+	  #2 is underrated.
+In business, you also need some exposure to risk to be trusted. ([View Tweet](https://twitter.com/dvassallo/status/1613967874040950784))